Sarthakatha-Studios/minimal-engine-cpp/README.md

 * [``AI Toolkit``](https://github.com/linkdd/aitoolkit/tree/main) for AI behavior tree and finite state machine logic.
 * [``Recast Navigation``](https://recastnav.com/) for AI pathfinding.

+**To-Do.** Add libraries for binaural and spatial-aware audio, and networking.

 Requires ``cmake>=3.16`` to build the project.
 It has been tested on CMake version 3.22.1 successfully.
 We used ``g++`` (not ``clang``) as our C++ compiler.

 **Note.** A GitHub Actions workflow has been set up to compile binaries for Linux and Windows (both on Ubuntu 24.04LTS, uses ``mingw-w64`` for Windows compilation).